Attorney Shane Zisman in his office

 Talk to a Bankruptcy Attorney in Iowa

-If bills are piling up and collection calls will not stop, you do not have to figure it out alone.
-A short conversation can help you understand your options under Iowa and federal law.
+If bills are piling up and collection calls keep coming, we can help you understand your options under Iowa and federal law.
+A short conversation can help you get clarity on next steps.

 Prefer to talk now?
 Call 641-472-5141